 NHS Resolution is a special health authority that handles negligence claims and works to improve risk management practices in the NHS.
-It operates the clinical negligence scheme for trusts (CNST), a risk pooling scheme that covers all liability arising from medical negligence for employees while operating under their contract of employment with an NHS organisation.
+It operates the clinical negligence scheme for trusts (CNST), a risk pooling scheme that covers all liabilities arising from medical negligence of employees while operating under their contract of employment of an NHS organisation.
 The scheme is also available to private healthcare providers.
+NHS Resolution also operates the liabilities to third parties (LTPS) and property expenses schemes (PES), which are the first-line insurance policies for NHS providers.